Ceelog/phpdoc-en/src/functions/arguments.md

     10

-You can also use *...* when calling functions to unpack an <span class="type">array</span> or <span class="classname">Traversable</span>
+*...* can also be used when calling functions to unpack an <span class="type">array</span> or <span class="classname">Traversable</span>
 variable or literal into the argument list: